markets/awesome-ruby/README.md

 Where to discover new Ruby libraries, projects and trends.

 * [Awesome Ruby @LibHunt](https://ruby.libhunt.com) - Your go-to Ruby Toolbox.
 The Awesome Ruby collection + ordering by popularity, additional metadata and comparisons.
+* [Codementor](https://www.codementor.io/ruby-experts) -An online community that provides instant 1:1 help and shares tutorials written by top developers on regular basis.
 * [GitHub Trending](https://github.com/trending?l=ruby) - Find what repositories the GitHub community is most excited about today.
 * [Green Ruby News](http://greenruby.org) - A feed of fresh links of the week about ruby, javascript, webdev and devops.
 * [Open Source Rails](http://www.opensourcerails.com/) - A gallery of the best open source rack and Ruby on Rails web applications.